 If the synod staff login page ever appears, use this link to go to the congregation login page.
-Congregation and presbytery staff will not be able to use th login page - your login will fail.
+Congregation and presbytery staff will not be able to use the synod staff login page - your login will fail.

 Save the login page as a favourite or bookmark